thespags/InstanceCurrencyTracker/README.md

-# Instance and Currency Tracker
+# Alt Anon (Instance Currency Tracker)
-Tracks instance and currency information across all characters and realms on your account.
+Originally designed to track instance lockouts and currency information across all your characters and realms on multiple accounts, specifically for WOTLK.
-As well as other character information, such as gear, professions, cooldowns.
+The addon has now expanded to include much more information such as gear, professions, cooldowns, hence Alt Anon.
-Useful way to see missing enchants, gems, glyphs or ready cooldowns.
+Also it provides a useful way to see missing enchants, gems, glyphs or ready cooldowns.

-By default shows a single character view with tooltips to compare, this can be changed under 'Options' to show multiple characters.
-See additional configuritions under [Options] for more details.
-Be sure to hover over items to see tooltips for more details.

 The addon uses IDs so should work in any language however labels are not localized.